NVIDIA/aistore/docs/python_sdk.md

   the cluster as replica, ec-slices, misplaced FLT_EXISTS_OUTSIDE - not present; exists outside cluster
 - `bsumm_remote` _bool_ - If True, returned bucket info will include remote objects as well
+- `prefix` _str_ - Only include objects with the given prefix in the bucket

 **Raises**: